-Pros: I'm not sure who put this course in [though I bet the park sign gives a good clue], but its laid out just well enough to be interesting for a few rounds, and to feel you haven't wasted your time driving here.
-It is better than both Diamondhead and Buccaneer.
+Pros: I'm not sure who put this course in [though I bet the park sign gives a good clue], but its laid out in a blandly interesting way, better than the tepid Diamondhead but only of interest to coursebaggers and regular park and holiday denizens.
 The 10 holes make a counter-clockwise circle starting from just east of the new visitors center, though the current map is still labeled in the old #s.

 The terrain is almost completely flat, with ground cover a mix of grass and sand.
 The vegetation is mostly oaks of varying sizes and stand densities, with a bit of dense undergrowth lining the right side of #s 5-6.
 Four holes are tunnelish shots through trees, a few are left/right hyzers around large trees or dense stands, and a few more have at least 1/2 their fairway completely in the open.
 I don't think any hole is over 300' and the difficulty doesn't go much past beginner.

-Theres a fair campground, and Jordan Creek makes for a wonderfully cool dip on a hot day.
+There's a decent campground, and Jordan Creek makes for a wonderfully cool dip on a hot day.

 Cons: Tee signs currently paper on a stick, but should be upgraded with the park improvements.
 Ditto for the tees, which are natural and only obvious from the worn spots on the ground.
 These improvements will bump the rating up at least 1/2 point.